East McLoughlin Boulevard Safety Improvement Project

 Failing Grade

-by DowntownCouver, over 4 years ago
+by DowntownCouver, almost 5 years ago

 So I just drove the McLoughlin project area for the first time.
 Here are my impressions: